CloudLabs-Samples/EduLabs/Demo/azure/demo-m365.md

 # Demo : M365 Labs

 ## Overview
-This lab environment has a Windows Virtual machine, M365 tenant with Global admin privileges and Microsoft 365 E5 license assigned to the lab user.
+This lab environment includes a Windows Virtual Machine, an M365 tenant with Global admin privileges, and a Microsoft 365 E5 license assigned to the lab user.

 ## Getting started